-Patients may be rechallenged with Clozaril if their WBC count does not fall below 2000/mm3 and the ANC does not fall below 1000/mm3.
-However, analysis of data from the Clozaril National Registry suggests that patients who have an initial episode of moderate leukopenia (3000/mm3>WBC≥2000/mm3) have up to a 12-fold increased risk of having a subsequent episode of agranulocytosis when rechallenged compared to the full cohort of patients treated with CLOZARIL® (clozapine).
-Although CLOZARIL® (clozapine) therapy may be resumed if no symptoms of infection develop, and when the WBC count rises above 3500/mm3 and the ANC rises above 2000/mm3, prescribers are strongly advised to consider whether the benefit of continuing CLOZARIL® (clozapine) treatment outweighs the increased risk of agranulocytosis.
+Patients may be rechallenged with FazaClo® (clozapine, USP) if their WBC count does not fall below 2000/mm3 and the ANC does not fall below 1000/mm3.
+However, analysis of the data from the Clozapine National Registry suggests that patients who have an initial episode of moderate leukopenia (3000/mm3>WBC count≥2000/mm3) have up to a 12-fold increased risk of having a subsequent episode of agranulocytosis when rechallenged as compared to the full cohort of patients treated with clozapine.
+Although FazaClo® (clozapine, USP) therapy may be resumed if no symptoms of infection develop and when the WBC count rises above 3500/mm3 and the ANC rises above 2000/mm3, prescribers are strongly advised to consider whether the benefit of continuing FazaClo® (clozapine, USP) treatment outweighs the increased risk of agranulocytosis.

-Analyses of the Clozaril National Registry have shown an increased risk of having a subsequent episode of granulopoietic suppression up to a year after recovery from the initial episode.
-Therefore, as noted in Table 1 above, patients must undergo weekly WBC count and ANC monitoring for one year following recovery from an episode of moderate leukopenia and/or moderate granulocytopenia regardless of when the episode develops.
-If acceptable WBC counts and ANC (WBC≥3500/mm3 and ANC≥2000/mm3) have been maintained during the year of weekly monitoring, WBC counts can be monitored every 2 weeks for the next 6 months.
-If acceptable WBC counts and ANC (WBC≥3500/mm3 and ANC≥2000/mm3) continue to be maintained during the 6 months of every 2 week monitoring, WBC counts can be monitored every 4 weeks thereafter, ad infinitum.
+Analyses of the Clozapine National Registry have shown an increased risk of having a subsequent episode of granulopoietic suppression up to a year after recovery from the initial episode.
+Therefore, as noted in Table 1, patients must undergo weekly WBC count and ANC monitoring for one year following recovery from an episode of moderate leukopenia and/or moderate granulocytopenia regardless of when the episode develops.
+If acceptable WBC counts and ANC (WBC count $\geq 3500/\text{mm}^3$ and ANC $\geq 2000/\text{mm}^3$) have been maintained during the year of weekly monitoring, WBC counts can be monitored every 2 weeks for the next 6 months.
+If acceptable WBC counts and ANC (WBC count $\geq 3500/\text{mm}^3$ and ANC $\geq 2000/\text{mm}^3$) continue to be maintained during the 6 months of every-2-week monitoring, WBC counts can be monitored every 4 weeks thereafter, ad infinitum.